DavidVentura/blog/blog/raw/option-rom/POST.md

 }
 ```

-and we get to the meat of the driver &emdash; configuring the device:
+and we get to the meat of the driver &mdash; configuring the device:

 ```c
 EFI_STATUS EFIAPI GpuVideoControllerDriverStart (...) {